nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Changing the overview type : `overview`

-Switches between the three overview options to summarize the data based on: location by postal code (default), age group, or dengue variant.
+Switches between the three overview options to summarise the data based on location by postal code (default), age group, or dengue variant.

 Format: `overview { p/ | a/ | v/ }`